Critical embeddings: Questions

 \section{Questions}

-\begin{question} Can a critical cardinal admit an ultrapower embedding, but not a closed one? \end{question} We can consider the following local symmetric system: for an inaccessible $\alpha<\kappa$, consider $\Add(\alpha^+,\omega\times\alpha^+)$, this defines a natural partition of the new subsets into countably many sets.
-Taking $\{\id\}\wr S_{<\alpha^+}$ as our automorphism group, and the filter generated by $\fix(n\times\alpha^+)$.
+\begin{question} Can a critical cardinal admit an ultrapower embedding, but not a closed one? \end{question} To try and attack the above question, we can consider the following local symmetric systems: For an inaccessible cardinal $\alpha<\kappa$, consider $\Add(\alpha^+,\omega\times\alpha^+)$.
+This defines a natural partition of the new subsets into countably many sets.
+Take the wreath product $\{\id\}\wr S_{<\alpha^+}$ as our automorphism group, and the filter generated by $\fix(n\times\alpha^+)$, fixing pointwise the first $n$ cells of the partition.
 This system adds a countable sequence of well-orderable sets which does not admit a choice function.
-We can now take the product of these symmetric systems. \begin{enumerate} \item In the full support product of these symmetric systems, we can show that $U$-$\AC_\kappa$ holds for any normal measure $U\in V$.
-However, by the very nature of the full support product, the conditions of \cref{thm:lifting} no longer hold.
-Even if an embedding lifts, it is not clear what or how a counterexample to the closure will look like. \item If we take an Easton support product, we can find the needed $M$-generic, but proving $U$-$\AC_\kappa$ becomes incredibly difficult, if it is at all possible. \end{enumerate} This lends itself to the following question.
+We can now take the product of these symmetric systems. \begin{enumerate} \item In the full support product of these symmetric systems, the conditions of the lifting theorems (neither the simplified one, nor \cite[Theorem~2.13]{KaragilaHayut:Small}) no longer hold: While $j(\PP)\cong\PP\times\RR$, it is not true that $j(p)=\tup{p,\1_\RR}$, for example.
+Even if an embedding lifts, it is not clear what a counterexample to the closure of the target model will look like, nor if $U$-$\AC_\kappa$ holds for any measure. \item If we take an Easton support product (of all three components, including the filters), we can find the needed $M$-generic, as we did in the theorems presented in this paper.
+However, it is not at all clear what sort of argument can be used to prove that $U$-$\AC_\kappa$ holds.
+Indeed, it is not clear that it does hold in the extension. \end{enumerate} It might be the case, however, that stronger assumptions (e.g., $o(\kappa)>1$) are needed to allow for a more refined symmetric system.
+This lends itself to the following question.

-\begin{question} Is the consistency strength of ``$\kappa$ admits ultrapower embeddings, but not closed ultrapower embeddings'' higher than a single measurable cardinal? \end{question}
+\begin{question} Is the consistency strength of ``$\kappa$ admits ultrapower embeddings, but no closed ultrapower embeddings'' higher than a single measurable cardinal? \end{question}